Grief of War

-Grief of War is a death / thrash metal band that was formed in Tokyo, Japan in 2002.
+Grief of War is a death / thrash metal band formed in Tokyo, Japan in 2002.

-The band grew in popularity in Japan after releasing a demo in 2003.
-In 2004, after a series of live performances, the band signed to the label Yggr Drasill.
+After releasing a 2003 demo, the band's popularity grew in Japan.
+Following live performances in 2004, they signed to Yggr Drasill.
 In May 2005, the band released their debut album, A Mounting Crisis...As Their Fury Got Released.
 The band signed an international deal with Prosthetic Records in 2007, which re-released the album on February 19, 2008.
 Their second album, Worship, was released in 2009.